Nedunkilli: War between Nedunkilli and Nalankilli

 Nedunkilli had ambition without courage and brought much suffering on himself and his subjects by his cowardice.
 Like all cowards, he seems to have lived a life of constant dread of treachery and foul play.

 When Nalankilli besieged Urayur with Nedunkilli locked up inside the fort, a poet named Ilantattan went into the fort.
 Nedunkilli took him prisoner, suspecting his to be a spy and was about to have him killed.
 The poet Kovur Kilar, successfully pleaded for Ilantattan's life (Purannuru – 47).

 Battle of Kariyaru

-Manimekalai mentions of a great battle of Kariyaru in which the 'Chola junior prince' (Ilangon) defeated the Pandya and Chera kings.
-We can infer that the Chola prince Ilangon to be Nalankilli and that this was the battle in which Nedunkilli met his fate and the civil strife came to an end.
+Manimekalai mentions of a great battle of Kariyaru in which the 'Chola junior prince' (Ilankon) defeated the Pandya and Chera kings.
+We can infer that the Chola prince Ilankon to be Nalankilli ilankon and that this was the battle in which Nedunkilli met his fate and the civil strife came to an end.

 Kovur Kilar again pleaded with both the Chola princes to give up their strife, as whoever wins, the loser will be a Chola (Purananuru – 45).

 The plea apparently had no effect and Nedunkilli was killed in battle at Kariyaru.